-Once I-House has reached its capacity, this will be updated on our application.
-Applicants will have the option to continue to apply to be added to the waitlist.
-As we receive cancellations, we will work down the waitlist and extend new offers.
-Deposits are not required for applicants who are placed on the waitlist.
+Once I-House has reached its capacity, this will be updated on our website.
+Applicants will have the option to continue to apply to be added to our potential residents list.
+As we receive cancellations, we will review our potential residents list to fill the needs of the house.
+Deposits are not required for applicants who have not been given a housing offer.

 How do you determine who will be offered housing at International House?